guysqr/cdk-serverless-stack/README.md

-# CodePipeline Lambda Deployer
+# CDK Serverless Stack

+This is an end-to-end example of using the AWS CDK to create and deploy CodeCommit, CodePipeline, CodeBuild, Lambda and API Gateway - everything you need to build an end-to-end serverless stack.

+This CDK project is based on [demo code from AWS](https://docs.aws.amazon.com/cdk/latest/guide/codepipeline_example.html).
+The original demo code was a bit hard to follow and had some gaps that you had to figure out, which this project fills.
+This project also adds the CodeCommit repo creation, API Gateway endpoints and adds X-Ray for tracing requests.

-This CDK project allows you to do the following:
+Use this project to do the following:

 - Create one or more CodeCommit repositories, and push this code to each
 - Create matching CodePipelines for each repository that will deploy this code

-Each pipeline includes a build stage which runs CodeBuild to build the Lambda function and uses the CDK to build the Lambda/API Gateway CloudFormation stack to deploy.
-The CloudFormation deploy stage will then create
+Each pipeline includes a build stage which runs CodeBuild to build the Lambda function you'll find in the `lambda` directory, and uses the CDK to build the CloudFormation stack to deploy it.
+The CloudFormation deploy stage will create

 - The Lambda function
 - An API Gateway endpoint in front of the Lambda function